 Lab SheetsOn the day we will get started on the lab sheets;

-- Day 1 labsheet (answers - will be uploaded later)
+- Day 1 labsheet (will be uploaded nearer the time)

-- Day 2 labsheet (answers - will be uploaded later)
+- Day 2 labsheet (will be uploaded nearer the time)

-- Day 3 labsheet (answers - will be uploaded later)
+- Day 3 labsheet (will be uploaded nearer the time)

 A browser window should open, connected to the notebook server.